Skip to main content Skip to navigation Skip to footer

 Multi-config awareness

-Both prune commands scan all config files in ~/.config/rediacc/, not just the active one.
+storage prune and machine prune --orphaned-repos scan all config files in ~/.config/rediacc/, not just the active one.
 A repo referenced by production.json will not be deleted even if it is absent from staging.json.
 This prevents accidental deletion when configs are scoped to different environments.

 Grace period

-When a repository is removed from a config, it may be archived with a timestamp.
+When a repository is removed from a config with --archive-config, its credential entry is moved to resources.deletedRepositories[] with a deletedAt timestamp.
 The prune commands respect a grace period (default 7 days) during which recently archived repos are protected from deletion.
-This gives you time to restore a repo if it was removed accidentally.
+This gives you time to restore a repo (rdc config repository restore-archived --name <guid>) if it was removed accidentally.
+Once the grace expires, storage prune, machine prune, and config prune all auto-purge the entry.

 Configuration